Reds-DS/Titanic-Competition---Kaggle/README.md

 Titanic Survival - Kaggle Project
 --------------------------------

 The objectif of this Project is to predict whether a passenger survived or not in the Titanic shipwreck.
 Given some predictive variable, we have to implement a model that allow us to classify correctly the passengers.
-For more detail about
+For more detail about the competition and the dataset take a look [here](https://www.kaggle.com/c/titanic)

 Files